Cultural Anthropology and Development Sociology (BSc)

 Watch the video on the original website orBachelor's programme structure

-The MMM track foregrounds Audio-Visual Ethnography and Digital Anthropology.
-This track focuses on how to use multimodal methods like documentary filmmaking, drawing and sonic ethnography to do social scientific research.
-You will also explore debates on how communities worldwide variously and creatively deal with digital affordances; how digitalization helps continue cultural practice and shape social relations anew?
-What humans do with fake news, hate speech, datasets big and small, or with emergent forms of digital (il)literacy and exclusion?
+Media Making Movements (MMM): Dive into visual storytelling and digital communities.
+Learn multimodal methods, like documentary filmmaking, drawing, and sonic ethnography to do social scientif research.
+Discover how people worldwide use digital technology creatively and differently.
+How does digitalization help continue cultural practice and shape social relations anew?
+What do humans do with fake news, hate speech, datasets big and small, or with emergent forms of digital (il)literacy and exclusion?

 It is an option to follow both PPP and MMM.
-You can use the elective space in the third year to follow the courses of the other track.
+You can use the elective space in the third year to follow the courses of the other specialisation.

 In both specialisations you will learn how practical research, creative methods and having a cultural perspective enable anthropologists to make crucial and original contributions to debates on global challenges, such as digitalisation, (lack of) diversity in representation and the impact and creative use of media technologies worldwide.